Oak Park, Illinois: History

 The Village of Oak Park was formally established in 1902, disengaging from Cicero following a referendum.
 According to the local historical society, "The period 1892–1950 saw the construction of almost all of the housing stock in Oak Park, and most of the village's current buildings."
-The village population grew quickly, and "by 1930, the village had a population of 64,000, even larger than the current population," while cherishing a reputation as the "World's Largest Village."
-Chicago grew rapidly in the 19th century, recording 4,470 residing in the 1840 Census in the place so recently a fur trading post, reaching 1,099,850 in 1890, and then 1,698,575 in 1900, passing Philadelphia to the number two spot in the US, and in that year, the fifth largest in the world.
-Chicago was well located on the shores of Lake Michigan for transport; after the fire of 1871, Chicago rebuilt its center and exploded with new ideas; Oak Park grew along with its neighbor to the east, having location and railroad and street car connections in its favor.
+The village population grew quickly, and "by 1930, the village had a population of 64,000, even larger than the current population," while cherishing a reputation as the "World's Largest Village".
+Chicago grew rapidly in the 19th century, recording 4,470 residents in the 1840 census, reaching 1,099,850 in 1890, and 1,698,575 in 1900.
+Chicago surpassed Philadelphia to be the second-largest US city, and in that year, the fifth-largest in the world.
+Chicago's location on the shores of Lake Michigan was good for transport; after the fire of 1871, Chicago rebuilt its center.
+Oak Park grew along with its neighbor to the east, having location and railroad and streetcar connections in its favor.

-After World War II, "Oak Park was affected by larger developmental trends in the Chicago Metropolitan area.
-The construction of the Eisenhower Expressway cut through the southern portion of the Village in the mid 1950s.
+After World War II, Oak Park was affected by larger developmental trends in the Chicago Metropolitan area.
+The construction of the Eisenhower Expressway cut through the southern portion of the Village in the mid-1950s.
 Starting in the 1960s and 1970s, Oak Park has made a conscious effort to accommodate changing demographics and social pressures while maintaining the suburban character that has long made the Village a desirable residential location.
 Beginning in the 1960s, Oak Park faced the issue of racial integration with effective programs to maintain the character and stability of the Village, while encouraging integration on racial basis.
 This included passage of The Open Housing Ordinance in 1968 which has helped maintain the ethnically diverse population seen in the village still today.

 Oak Park has a history of alcohol prohibition.
 When the village was incorporated, no alcohol was allowed to be sold within its village limits.
 This law was relaxed in 1973, when restaurants and hotels were allowed to serve alcohol with meals, and was further loosened in 2002, when select grocery stores received governmental permission to sell packaged liquor.
-Today, alcohol, such as beer and wine, is easily accessible with many bars and cocktail lounges around the village.
+Today, alcohol, such as beer and wine, is easily accessible, with many bars and cocktail lounges around the village.